-Enter the agency name responsible for ITD in the State, if other than the Lead MCSAP Agency: MSP/CVED Enter the agency name responsible for PRISM in the State, if other than the Lead MCSAP Agency: Michigan Dept. of State, IRP Unit
+Enter the agency name responsible for ITD in the State: MSP/CVED

+Enter the agency name responsible for PRISM in the State: Michigan Dept. of State, IRP Unit

 Problem Statement Narrative and Projected Goal:

 If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.